raphaelrobert/slim-mls/draft-robert-mls-slimmls.md

 recomputing the reference before using it.

-The largest benefits come from deployments where the DS is an independent server that can assist clients.
+The largest benefits come from deployments where the DS is an independent service that can assist clients.
 In such deployments, the DS can omit objects a recipient already has, reduce update path ciphertexts to the subset each recipient needs, and supply GroupInfo separately from a SlimWelcome.
 Deployments without an assisting DS still benefit from smaller authenticated state, local